swordow/react-scroll-box/README.md

 ### Attributes

 #### <code><i>boolean</i> <a name="genericscrollbox-nativescroll"></a> nativeScroll</code>
 Use native scrollbars.
 By default, this flag is set to `true` on mobile platforms and `false` on desktops.
 Paltforms are distinguished by presence of `window.orientation`.
-If you are developing isomorphic application and want to render scroll box on server side then you shoud explicitly specify this property.

 #### <code><i>[ScrollAxes](#scroll-axes)</i> <a name="genericscrollbox-axes"></a> axes = [ScrollAxes.XY](#scroll-axes-xy)</code>
 Scroll axes which are managed by the scroll box.
 If scroll axis is not listed then corresponding scroll offset would be constantly equal to 0 and any scrolling requests via API or from UI for that axes would be ignored.